 Birlasoft integrates domain, enterprise, and digital technologies to transform business processes for both customers and their ecosystems.
 The company's consultative and design thinking approach aims to enhance productivity within societies by assisting customers in effectively managing their businesses.
-Operating as a part of the multibillion-dollar diversified CK Birla Group, Birlasoft, with its team of over 12,500 professionals, remains dedicated to upholding the Group's 162-year legacy of contributing to the development of sustainable communities.
+Operating as a part of the multibillion-dollar diversified CK Birla Group, Birlasoft, with its team of over -12125professionals (as on 31st December 2024), remains dedicated to upholding the Group's 162-year legacy of contributing to the development of sustainable communities.

-As an organization, they make regular investments in global partnerships that facilitate the codevelopment of solutions, ultimately enhancing their services.
+As an organization, they make regular investments in global partnerships that facilitate the co-development of solutions, ultimately enhancing their services.
 Their Advise-to-Execute philosophy serves as the foundation for their innovative capabilities.
 Through collaborative efforts with partners, they play a crucial role in helping customers accelerate their digital and cloud transformation journeys.